SweatyCarrot/CCBlackjack/README.md

     Dealer attempts to beat the player
     Winner is determined and round is paid out

 There is no win condition.
-This is because !strikethrough!gambling is a one sided endeavor and the house always wins!strikethrough!
-I was too lazy to add one.
+This is because ~~gambling is a one sided endeavor and the house always wins~~ I was too lazy to add one.

 There is nothing hard-coded for only one player.
 With the addition of a loop at line 275, the game would theoretically support multiple players.
 However, I did not try this as I knew it would open a whole new can of worms to troubleshoot, refactor, and attempt to perfect.